Litecoin (LTC) Transactions: Fees, Speed, Limits

 Fees for LTC transfers are an essential part of the whole process because commissions motivate miners to add transactions to a new block.
 The higher the fee, the higher the chances of the transaction being confirmed as soon as possible.

 The peculiarity of Litecoin transactions is that they are calculated based on their size in kilobytes.
-Thus, the average amount of fees for the LTC transfer varies from 0.0001 to 0.001 LTC, that is 0.1-0.6 USD.
-If we are talking about standard transactions, whose size is 0.25 to 1 kilobyte, the commission is 0.00025 to 0.001 LTC here (approximately from 0.02 to 0.06 USD).
-It is worth considering that LTC commissions can increase during network congestion periods and due to the transaction complexity (for example, in cases of high amounts to transfer).
+Thus, the average amount of fees for the LTC transfer varies from 0.00003 to 0.0003 LTC (≈ $0.003–$0.03).
+If we are talking about standard transactions, whose size is 0.25 to 1 kilobyte, the commission is 0.0001–0.0002 LTC here.
+It is worth considering that LTC commissions can increase during network congestion periods but even then the fees rarely exceed $0.10.

 How Long Does It Take For Litecoin To Transfer?

-Making a Litecoin transaction depends on confirmations on the network, so you need to rely on them in terms of transferring time.
-So, the first confirmation of the LTC transaction takes an average of 2.5 minutes: it is time to mine a new block.
-It will take another 15 minutes to get 5 more confirmations.
-As for transactions per second, the Litecoin network is capable of processing 56 ones.
+Making a Litecoin transaction depends on confirmations on the network, so you need to rely on them in terms of transfer time.
+So, the first confirmation of an LTC transaction takes an average of 2.5 minutes, and Litecoin usually requires 2-3 confirmations.
+It will take another 7.5 minutes to receive all the confirmations.
+As for transactions per second, the Litecoin network is capable of processing 40-60 TPS (transactions per second).

 It should be remembered that the total transfer time may vary depending on network congestion.
 Transfers can take much longer to be included in the block, especially if they have low fees.
 Moreover, multiple wallets and exchanges have different policies regarding the number of transaction confirmations, so the time may vary.